-Americans love fairy tales.
-Especially the one where Prince Charming and Cinderella live happily ever after.
-If that did not come true in the first marriage, well… we are often given another chance in a second one.
+Americans love fairy tales – especially the one where Prince Charming and Cinderella live happily ever after.
+If that did not come true in the first marriage, we may just have another chance with the second one.

 A blended family is begun when an adult, with at least one child from a previous marriage, forms a household with someone who has no ties to that child.
 Although that does not have to be a new spouse, for purposes of this article we are going to assume it is a new spouse.

-This new household can be attached to a variety of people such as the "other" parent(s), possible new brothers and sisters, old in-laws and new in-laws, old grandparents and new grandparents, etc. A virtual blender of people that evolves a new family of "stepkin."
+This new household can be attached to a variety of people such as the “other” parent(s), possible new brothers and sisters, old in-laws and new in-laws, old grandparents and new grandparents, etc. It’s a virtual blender of people that evolves a new family of “step-kin.”

 Differences begin to emerge and expected happiness is slipping away.
 Still, there is typically denial of impending trouble.
 Tension grows, romance wanes, children’s novelty has worn off, and fear of not making it rears its head.